csessig86/Timeline-scrape/readme.txt

 http://www.crummy.com/software/BeautifulSoup/#Download

 8. Go into your Terminal, navigate to the folder with Python script and run:
+% python timeline.py

 This will output a structured CSV file

 9. If you haven't already, download Timeline-Setter.
 It's also really easy to do: http://propublica.github.com/timeline-setter/

+10. In your Terminal, run:
-10. Run "timeline-setter -c timeline.csv" (or whatever your CSV is called)
+% timeline-setter -c timeline.csv (or whatever your CSV is called)

 Note: Sometimes I have to bring the CSV into Excel and save it…Not sure what the problem is but it seems to work after I do that.

 11. Tada!
 You now have Timeline-Setter timeline.
 See the output folder for a few examples.